kondarajasekharreddy97/DevOps_Shack_Ultimate_Pipeline_12_march/PHASE-3/CICD.md

    - It provides dynamic scaling and resource optimization capabilities for Jenkins builds.
    - Install it from the Jenkins plugin manager.

+     Also install    **Kubernetes Credentials and Kubernetes Client API PLUGIN**

 7. **Docker**:
    - This plugin allows Jenkins to interact with Docker, enabling Docker builds and integration with Docker registries.
    - You can use it to build Docker images, run Docker containers, and push/pull images from Docker registries.